Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Magnetic neutron diffraction

-The results in Fig.~\ref{fig3} can be summarized as follows: the AFM wave vectors switch from $(\pm\mathbf{a^*}/2,\,\pm\mathbf{b^*}/2,\,0)$ at $B=0$, to $(\pm\mathbf{a^*}/3,\,\pm\mathbf{b^*}/3,\,\pm\mathbf{c^*}/3)$ above $B_{\mathrm{c}1}$, and eventually no AFM is left above 2.2 T (see Methods and Figs.~\ref{figS4},\ref{figS5},\ref{figS6} in \cite{SM} for additional evidence for the peak indexing).
+The results in Fig.~\ref{fig4} can be summarized as follows: the AFM wave vectors switch from $(\pm\mathbf{a^*}/2,\,\pm\mathbf{b^*}/2,\,0)$ at $B=0$, to $(\pm\mathbf{a^*}/3,\,\pm\mathbf{b^*}/3,\,\pm\mathbf{c^*}/3)$ above $B_{\mathrm{c}1}$, and eventually no AFM is left above 2.2 T (see Methods and Figs.~\ref{figS5}-\ref{figS7} in \cite{SM} for additional evidence for the peak indexing).
 We therefore refer to the zero-field and the intermediate states as AFM${\frac{1}{2}}$ and AFM${\frac{1}{3}}$, respectively.
-The AFM${\frac{1}{3}}$ wave vectors all have $Q_\perp=4/9$ or $5/9$, which allows the diffraction peaks to be observed separately from the AFM${\frac{1}{2}}$ ones by restricting $Q_\perp$ in the experiment (Fig.~\ref{fig3}).
-Notably, due to the low-symmetry field direction for $\mathrm{S}_{60}$, the wave vectors do not switch together at the same field (see the comparison of 0, 0.7 and 0.9 T in Fig.~\ref{fig3}), consistent with the fact that the field drives two $B_\mathrm{c,1}$ transitions [Fig.~\ref{fig2}(d)].
-Each transition moves the wave vectors along a 2D \textit{radial} direction, without intermixing between the directions.
+The AFM${\frac{1}{3}}$ wave vectors all have $Q_\perp=4/9$ or $5/9$ \cite{SM}, which allows the diffraction peaks to be observed separately from the AFM${\frac{1}{2}}$ ones by restricting $Q_\perp$ in the experiment (Fig.~\ref{fig4}).
+Notably, due to the low-symmetry field direction for $\mathrm{S}_{60}$, the wave vectors in this part of the sample do not switch together.
+Instead, the switching occurs in two steps for the diffraction peaks situated on different $\Gamma$-M lines [Fig.~\ref{fig1}(b)] relative to the field, see the comparison of the 0, 0.7, and 0.9 T illustrations for $\mathrm{S}_{60}$ and the associated data in the upper half of Fig.~\ref{fig4}.
+This two-step switching behavior is fully consistent with the two transitions at $B_\mathrm{c1,low}$ and $B_\mathrm{c1,high}$ for the same field direction, which we have established with magnetometry [Fig.~\ref{fig2}(d)].
+We note that at each transition, the switching wave vectors remain on the same $\Gamma$-M lines, without intermixing between the 2D momentum directions.